wko27/blog/_posts/2017-08-27-Email-Comments.md

 Basically, we need two things:
 1. Blog needs a **comment box** that sends an email to my Gmail
-2. Need to periodically (once every few seconds), run a Python script that reads from Gmail and uploads to GitHub repository
+2. Need to periodically **read comments** from Gmail and **upload them to GitHub**
-3. Blog needs to show a **list** that reads from a comments directory in my GitHub repository
+3. Blog needs to **list** those comments

 To accomplish item 1, we just need an HTML form, and a button which triggers some javascript.
 That javascript will open a mailto link which will have the comment all ready to be sent to my Gmail inbox.
 The HTML form is in the comment div [here](https://github.com/wko27/blog/blob/master/_layouts/post.html).
 The javascript code is [here](https://github.com/wko27/blog/blob/master/assets/comment.js).

+For item 2, we're going to use a Python script and run it on either AWS EC2, or a raspberry pi.
+We'll be using the [Gmail API](https://developers.google.com/gmail/api/) to read emails and [GitHub API](https://developer.github.com/v3/) to upload the comments.
+The Python code for this is [here](https://github.com/wko27/blog/blob/master/scripts/comment.py).

-For item 2, there's a bit of complexity since we need to mark that we've already uploaded the comment for a particular email to avoid re-processing the same comment over and over again.
+There's a bit of complexity since we need to mark that we've already uploaded the comment for a particular email to avoid re-processing the same comment over and over again.
 To do this, we'll use a Gmail label; so first we configure our Gmail account to label all incoming mail with a '[blog-comment]'-prefixed subject as 'needs_updating'.
 Then, in our script, we read all messages with that label, upload them, and remove the label.
-The Python code for this is [here](https://github.com/wko27/blog/blob/master/scripts/comment.py).

 Note that you'll need to generate an OAuth key and an access token for the Gmail account.
 Please follow [this tutorial](https://developers.google.com/gmail/api/quickstart/python) to get those!
 You'll also need a [GitHub API token](https://github.com/blog/1509-personal-api-tokens).
-Also, you'll have to run this somewhere; I used an AWS EC2 instance but you can also get it started on a raspberry pi.
-Feel free to leave a comment (har har har) if you need help with this!

 For item 3, we just need a bit of Jekyll/Liquid templating code to display those comments.
 The code for this is in the 'article-comments' div [here](https://github.com/wko27/blog/blob/master/_layouts/post.html).
 I used [livestamp.js](https://mattbradley.github.io/livestampjs/) to display timestamps a bit more nicely.
 It requires jquery.js and moment.js so those are added to my [head.html](https://github.com/wko27/blog/blob/master/_includes/head.html).